hornc/psx-asm-cargo/README.md

 Draw a single graphics primative (yellow square) on a purple background.

-Uses Silpheed/[HITMEN](http://hitmen.c02.at/index.html)'s `siplh.inc` PSX helpful asm routines, taken from the classic [Greentro intro source](http://hitmen.c02.at/html/psx_sources.html), and converted (by me) from [spASM](http://www.psxdev.net/forum/viewtopic.php?t=150) syntax to a more standard style which is compatible with GNU `as` and MARS MIPS assembly. (... although perhaps I have used the less common comment style `//` rather than `#`?).
+Uses Silpheed/[HITMEN](http://hitmen.c02.at/index.html)'s `silph.inc` PSX helpful asm routines, taken from the classic [Greentro intro source](http://hitmen.c02.at/html/psx_sources.html), and converted (by me) from [spASM](http://www.psxdev.net/forum/viewtopic.php?t=150) syntax to a more standard style which is compatible with GNU `as` and MARS MIPS assembly. (... although perhaps I have used the less common comment style `//` rather than `#`?).